-In a domestic adoption, an adoptive parent of a child who meets the special needs criteria may be eligible for reimbursement for certain nonrecurring expenses directly related to the legal process of adoption.
+In a domestic adoption, an adoptive parent of a child who meets the special needs criteria may be eligible for reimbursement (up to $2,000) for certain nonrecurring expenses directly related to the legal process of adoption.

 Adoptive parents must apply for the reimbursement and sign the nonrecurring agreement prior to the finalization of the adoption.
 Documentation must be provided by the adoptive parent, specifying the costs related to the adoption, prior to signing the agreement.

 12. Is child care available?
 If yes, who is eligible and how do families access child care?

 Child care assistance is not available as part of the adoption assistance program.